Nicotine Withdrawal & Recovery Symptoms

 During the first few weeks I worked hard to maintain a strong positive attitude while refusing to allow negative thoughts to infect my thinking and dreams.
 While feeding myself large doses of positive thought I also confronted and analyzed those remaining thoughts that seemed to keep inviting relapse.
 Soon, it was no longer a matter of trying to believe what I was telling myself.
 I did believe in the new nicotine-free me and was growing to love it!

 Although at times intense, I did my best to remain focused on the long overdue healing happening inside.
 I saw each and every day as a full and complete victory in and of itself.
-Today I was free and today I continued to heal!
-The little gifts along the way - the smells, tastes, energy, extra pocket change, the whiteness emerging in the smile, growing pride, empty pockets, a bit bigger step, odorless fingers, hope, endurance, an ashless world, new found time, long overdue self-respect, gradually lengthening periods of comfort, freedom and even the few extra pounds - was simply me coming home to meet me.
+Today, I was free and today I continued to heal!
+The little gifts along the way - the smells, tastes, energy, extra pocket change, the whiteness emerging in my smile, growing pride, empty pockets, a bit bigger step, odorless fingers, hope, endurance, an ashless world, new found time, long overdue self-respect, gradually lengthening periods of comfort, freedom and even the few extra pounds - was simply me coming home to meet me.

 I encourage you not to fight your recovery but to find joy in it.
 Welcome each crave and thought, and embrace them as a very necessary part of this amazing temporary journey of re-adjustment.
 It's a fantastic feeling never needing to quit again.
 All our prior attempts failed because we lacked understanding but not this time.
 Our eyes and minds are open and this time we're going the distance, headed home to again reside inside a quiet mind and to again meet the real "us"!